 Recently I had dinner with an exceptional sales candidate who was late because he "was having an argument with the support team in his company."
-I know the company well and know it has a corporate culture where employees constantly have to "fight" and "push back" to get things done.
+I know the company well and know it has a corporate culture where employees constantly have to "fight" and "push back" to get things done (the complete opposite of the Zscaler culture).
 Working in an environment with infighting is tiresome, and eventually, workers begin to look outside the company for new opportunities.

 People often get enamored with the salary or title when changing jobs, but they should also put emphasis on the culture of the company.
 After all, if a worker dreads going to work in the morning, are they going to be happy or successful?